SuperBeastsAI/ComfyUI-SuperBeasts/README.md

   - Higher values result in more vibrant colors

-#Video tools

-## Deflicker

-The Deflicker node is designed to reduce flickering artifacts in a sequence of images.
-It adjusts the brightness of each frame based on the average brightness of its surrounding context frames.

-### Features
-- Adjusts brightness of each frame based on the context frames
-- Applies noise reduction and gradient smoothing to the adjusted images
-- Blends the adjusted images with the original images using adaptive blending strength
-- Supports batch processing for efficient computation

-## PixelDeflicker

-The PixelDeflicker node reduces flickering artifacts in a sequence of images by applying temporal smoothing at the pixel level.
-It blends the smoothed frames with the original frames to achieve a more stable output.

-### Features
-- Applies temporal smoothing to reduce flickering
-- Blends the smoothed frames with the original frames
-- Supports batch processing for efficient computation

 # Image & Mask Batch Management

 Keep your image and masks sized, cropped and ordered how ever you like without having to recreate the masks or mess with connections.